Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day2/README.md

 Play Screen:

 * Formated the Code
-* Added a new Bullet Image
+* Added a New Bullet Image
 * Worked on the Bullet Function

 # What am I working on?